Peter Foster: 2013 contempt of court conviction and disappearance

 In 2013 the Federal court of Australia found Foster in contempt of court for his involvement with SensaSlim while still under the court ordered ban obtained against him in 2005.
 He was sentenced to three years imprisonment but failed to appear and was sentenced in absentia.

 Foster claimed he would be provided with a Fiji protection visa if he could get an outstanding arrest warrant lifted.
 He sent photos of himself holding a Fijian national news broadsheet to a Sydney newspaper to give the impression that he had fled to Fiji.
 Local police denied they had been asked for help in apprehending him by Australian police.
-The notion that Foster would return to Fiji where he still had 2006 charges pending over the forgery of documents was greeted with skepticism there.
+The notion that Foster would return to Fiji where he still had 2006 charges pending over the forgery of documents was greeted with scepticism there.
 He issued an appeal against the jail sentence for contempt while in hiding.

 On 14 February 2014, an Interpol Alert was issued for Foster for extradition to Australia to face contempt of court charges.
 Later it was found Foster had falsely purported to have been in Fiji from the time he absconded until his arrest in October 2014.